 Containers: You can buy traditional maple sap buckets or use regular old buckets you have around.
 Even cleaned out vinegar or milk bottles will work.

 Tools: A drill bit – most spiles are in the 3/8″ range.
 A small hammer to get the taps into place securely.
 We tried using a rubber mallet but found that it didn’t work as well as we’d like.
 A small, lightweight ball peen hammer works best in our experience.
-Once you have your sap collected.

 Making Syrup from the Sap: